 In July 2015 I was on a trip from my home in Auckland, New Zealand to Vancouver in Canada, the purpose of the trip was to join a tug boat (Pacific Hickory) as Captain and take her across to China to pick up a tow.
 Whilst waiting to board my flight in Auckland I took advantage of free Wi-Fi to go online and check out Vancouver, it had been many years since I had last visited that beautiful city.

 By chance I came across a boat for sale, it caught my eye and roused my interest and imagination.
-Now you must believe me, I wasn’t looking to buy a boat, it was pure coincidence that I saw it online (my wife still doesn’t believe me).
+Now you must believe me, I wasn’t looking to buy a boat, it was pure coincidence that I saw it online (my wife, Ngozi, still doesn’t believe me).

 Upon arrival in Vancouver I was quite busy taking over from the departing Captain and preparing for the voyage ahead but I managed to contact the owners of the boat, she was called ‘Truce’.
 I found that the boat was lying in Vancouver Island but unfortunately I didn’t have time to travel over and inspect it.
 I sent an email to the owners letting them know I was interested in looking at the boat and that if it was still for sale I could visit in a few months after returning from China.